edwindj/chunked/README.md

 - `right_join`
 - `full_join`

-`summarize` and `group_by` are implemented by generate a warning: they operate upon each chunk and __not__ on the whole data set.
+`summarize` and `group_by` are implemented but generate a warning: they operate on each chunk and __not__ on the whole data set.
 However this makes is more easy to process a large file, by repeatedly aggregating the resulting data.